auth0/docs/articles/appliance/dashboard/troubleshoot.md

 You may create a diagnostic package containing detailed information about your Appliance instance(s) by clicking on the "Generate New Package" button.

 Once you've clicked "Generate New Package", you will see a notification message that indicates that your package is being generated.
-Once your package is ready, the message will disappear and a link to download the package will appear in the last column of your Nodes table.
+Once your package is ready, the message will disappear and a link to download the package related to a particular node instance will appear in the last column of your Nodes table.

 ### Contents of the Diagnostics Package